Sex and the Ailing Marriage: Choosing Counseling over Resignation

 Historically, couples faced these sorts of challenges with denial or benign neglect.
 Some sought out specialized help in the form of sex therapy.
 In the latter instance, the focus of their work would have been almost exclusively on increasing sexual passion or encouraging more experimentation and playfulness in the bedroom.
 And, while for a certain percentage of people the presence of an underlying sexual dysfunction and/or a history of sexual abuse are truly the cause of a failing sex life, for most couples, problems in the bedroom stem from a much broader range of issues.

 Extramarital affairs remain the most commonly cited cause of divorce.
 Affairs are one of the most painful events that couples encounter and yet, remarkably, nearly two thirds of marriages survive and even thrive following this traumatic experience.
 Recent studies reveal that 15-35% of married women and between 20% and 50% of married men engage in extramarital sex at some time or another during their relationship.
-These problems have been compounded in recent years by the Internet where chat rooms often lead to online affairs, which only 45% of men believe to be evidence of infidelity, or to online pornography addiction.
+These problems have been compounded in recent years with the use of the Internet for online affairs, which only 45% of men believe to be evidence of infidelity, or for online pornography addiction.
 Some couples remain together due to financial and religious concerns or because of their commitment to their children.
 For a good percentage of marriages, an affair is a powerful wake up call to address profound cracks in the foundation of the relationship.

 Cybersex and internet pornography are recent additions to the challenges that couples encounter in the bedroom.
-Little Children, the 2006 movie, with its depiction of a husband masturbating compulsively while online yet showing no interest in sex with his wife, highlighted the destructive impact of internet sex on marriage.
-The increase in pornography in recent years has been exponential: it accounts for 25 percent of video rentals and is the fourth most common reason people give for going online.
-Psychoanalyst and brain researcher, Norman Doidge, M.D. has written extensively on the causes of this hobby and, in many cases, addiction.
+The 2006 movie Little Children highlighted the destructive impact of Internet sex on marriage, with the depiction of a man compulsively masturbating online and displaying no interest in sex with his wife.
+The increase in pornography in recent years has been exponential: it accounts for 25% of video rentals and is the fourth most common reason people give for going online.
+Psychoanalyst and brain researcher, Norman Doidge, MD has written extensively on the causes of this hobby and, in some cases, addiction.
 As with other addictions, the brain, when exposed to increasingly hardcore sexual images, builds up a tolerance: in order for the pleasure centers of the brain to be activated and dopamine to be released, the intensity has to be ratcheted up a notch.
-The reality of one’s sexual relations with one’s real partner of several years cannot meet the brain’s need for ever heightened stimulation.
-The challenges of trying to relate to their partner while trying to get their “fix”only makes things worse.
+The reality of one’s sexual relations with one’s real partner of several years cannot meet the brain’s need for ever-heightened stimulation.
+The challenges of trying to relate to a partner while trying to get their “fix”only makes things worse.
 Boredom, increased anxiety, and avoidance of sex with one’s mate then set in and the cycle perpetuates itself.

 For many of these problems, couples therapy can provide a safe, structured, and supportive environment in which to explore unacknowledged grievances and to learn essential tools to promote affection, communication, and respect.
-John Gottman, the noted marital expert, believes that improving the friendship, promoting playfulness and devoting adequate time to the marital relationship will set the stage for an atmosphere of sexual desire.
-Many therapists agree with this outlook and are stressing rather than working on sex therapy techniques, couples will benefit most from working on broader issues.
-Some basic goals include improving listening skills, to promoting an atmosphere of mutual appreciation, to scheduling time for the couple.
+John Gottman, the noted marital expert, believes that improving the friendship, promoting playfulness, and devoting adequate time to the marital relationship will set the stage for an atmosphere of sexual desire.
+Many therapists agree with this outlook and stress that rather than working on sex therapy techniques, couples will benefit most from working on broader issues.
+Some basic goals include improving listening skills, promoting an atmosphere of mutual appreciation, and scheduling time for the couple.
 Often, couples find that when they feel more valued and emotionally safe within the relationship, everything, including affection and sexual passion, begins to flow more freely.

 This article is speaking directly to me.
 I found out very recently that my husband has been using internet pornography for years now, and suddenly everything became clear to me.
 We had always had a very good sex life as far as I was concerned but it was becoming increasingly difficult to have a connection in the bedroom.
 He really did seem to be very disinterested in me.
 I thought for sure that he was having an affair.
 And i guess in a strange way he was, only it was not with just one person.
 It was with the hundreds of porn websites that he frequented over the years.
 I was so angry that I could have knocked his head off.
 But I knew that in order for our marriage to survive I had to come to a time and place where I could forgive him and begin the hard work that it would take to move on.
 We have entered couples therapy and you are right- it is not just about sex but about learning how to reconnect with one another.
 I have to learn that this was not about me and that he has to be the one to deal with and overcome this compulsion to seek an escape from life online.
 It is hard work but I have faith that we will get there.